Pediatric Cardiology

 Practice philosophy

-Providing advanced congenital heart care, catheter-based interventions, athlete heart assessments, and lifelong cardiac guidance.
+Providing advanced congenital heart care, catheter-based interventions, athlete heart assessments, and lifelong cardiac guidance for children and adults with congenital heart disease.

 Training

-Dr. Arul Narayanan is a UK-trained Pediatric Cardiologist with sub-specialty training in Pediatric and Adult Congenital Interventions at Liverpool and Manchester.
+Dr. Arul Narayanan is a UK-trained Pediatric Cardiologist with sub-specialty training in Pediatric and Adult Congenital Interventions from Liverpool and Manchester.
+He also holds a Certificate in Sports Cardiology from The FC Barcelona's Education Division.

 Experience

-Dr Arul Narayanan was recognized by the UK charity Tiny Tickers for sustained contribution to the early detection and care of babies with congenital heart conditions.
+Dr Arul Narayanan was recognized by the UK charity Tiny Tickers for sustained contribution to the early detection and treatment for babies with congenital heart conditions.

 Birthday Award